fingltd/4mc/Readme.md

 Major contributors are listed below.

 * Carlo Medas - *author of the 4mc format and library*
-* Yann Collet - *mentor, author of LZ4 compression library*
+* Yann Collet - *mentor, author of LZ4 and ZSTD compression libraries*